 All schools are eligible to gain the International School Award.
 The accreditation framework helps you to record and evaluate international work and embed it into the curriculum and whole school ethos.
 Your global partnership could help bring the school together and improve its sense of collective ethos and identity.
-British Council Schools Online web community can assist you in finding a partner and achieving the accreditation whilst supporting your school as they develop their international strategy.

 “Through this project, we tried to enrich our students' lives, inspiring interest in international cultures and global issues.
 This project has a positive impact not, just on our students, but also the teachers of the school.
 It is a leadership challenge that fosters team building, innovation, and project management skills.” - Ina’am Alawadi,Teacher and ISA coordinator.

 By supporting schools to enrich the curriculum and implement new practices, we help to improve teaching in the classroom, increasing engagement and improving the performance of under-achieving learners.
 Our programmes connect learners globally through shared learning experiences, increasing their cultural awareness and bringing more relevance to education.
 We help schools prepare learners for life and work by motivating them to become effective global citizens, improving employability and giving them the best opportunities to thrive, flourish and grow.

 Our international programmes, resources and collaboration opportunities broaden learners’ horizons, open their eyes to global thinking and equip them with skills for today’s world.

 Continuing Professional Development (CPD)